 For terrain shadows, a set of precomputed terrain shadow masks are applied to each tile.
 These were originally generated for the legacy product at a monthly time-step, on the 22nd of the month, using the ASTER global digital elevation model (DEM) (https://asterweb.jpl.nasa.gov/gdem.asp), version 2 (NASA/METI/AIST/Japan Spacesystems and U.S./Japan ASTER Science Team 2009), and computed at nominal times of 10:30 AM and 1:30 PM (to be applied to Terra and Aqua observations, respectively).
 For a given date, the most liberal monthly mask is applied: that closer in date to the winter solstice, and thus projecting more shadow.

-In the legacy product, these masks were estimated to remove between 75-90% of terrain shadow false-positives in the 2-Day product: they are very helpful, but substantial false-positives may still remain.
-Thus an additional terrain mask, the HAND mask, is also applied to further minimize this issue.
+In the legacy product, terrain shadow masks were estimated to remove between 75-90% of terrain shadow false-positives in the 2-Day product: they are helpful, but substantial false-positives may still remain.
+Thus an additional terrain mask, the HAND mask, was also developed and is now applied to the LANCE flood product.